 Definition of Simile

 The word simile came from a Latin word “similis” which means “like or likeness”.
 Simile is an expression of likeness/similarity/resemblance between two or more different objects or events.
 The word simile compares two separate things, concepts, ideas, or objects by a connecting word such as “as” or “like”.
-We use simile when we place two objects or ideas side by side to compare them with regard to some common quality between them.
+We use simile when we place two objects or ideas side by side to compare them regarding some common quality between them.
 In simile we use comparisons words like and as, to represent similarity between two objects.
 Simile is commonly used figure of speech in literature and poetry.
 Poets use it in their poetry to make their poetry more attractive and appealing.